 Like cold climate heat pumps, pellet stoves are an important heating option for homeowners who would like to reduce the amount of fuel oil or propane they use.
-In 2024, VEC will partner with Efficiency Vermont to offer a joint pellet stove incentive.
-To qualify, models must meet the emissions standards set forth by the Technical Advisory Group ($< 2 \, g/hr \, ofPM^2$) and directly offset a fossil-fuel heating system.
+In 2025, VEC will partner with Efficiency Vermont to offer a joint pellet stove incentive.
+To qualify, models must meet the emissions standards set forth by the Technical Advisory Group (< 2 g/hr ofPM2) and directly offset a fossil-fuel heating system.
 We will also offer a \$150 bonus if the pellet stove is installed in a building that meets one of the Department's thermal efficiency criteria.

 Program Pellet stoves

-Objective Provide an incentive for pellet stoves installed in VEC

-homes and businesses to displace fossil fuel heating.
+Objective Provide an incentive for pellet stoves installed in VEC homes and businesses to displace fossil fuel heating.

-Number of participants 30
+Number of participants 15

 Lifetime MWh credit 45

 Partners Pellet stove distributors, Efficiency Vermont

 Additional kWh 300

-La caratir ca \$200 point of purchase incentive (VEC's portion);

-Incentive \$150 bonus for thermal efficiency
+Incentive \$200 point of purchase incentive (VEC's portion); \$150 bonus for thermal efficiency

-Total budget \$6,000
+Total budget \$3,000

-Best practices Participants will be informed about VEC's TOU rate,

-weatherization programs; thermal efficiency bonus
+Best practices Participants will be informed about VEC's TOU rate, weatherization programs; thermal efficiency bonus

 Appropriate for VT Yes

-Min Building Standards \$150 bonus for thermal efficiency; participants will

-be given information about the benefits of
+Min Building Standards \$150 bonus for thermal efficiency; participants will be given information about the benefits of weatherization.

-weatherization.

 Equitable opportunity - customer class Yes

 Equitable opportunity - low-income Yes